KaiqueJuvencio/KaiqueJuvencio/README.md

 <!-- ![](cubo.gif) -->

-I'm A Software Developer, that has been working as a Back-End developer since January 2019.  💻
+:rocket: I'm A Software Developer, that has been working as a Back-End developer since January 2019.

-I'm passionate about solving problems and learning.
+:dart: I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.

 > - 📍 From SP - Brazil
 > - 💻 Junior Java Developer at [Della Volpe Transportes](https://dellavolpe.com.br/)